-The Christian service credit can be waived as number of transferred units from other college as below.
+The Christian service credit can be waived as the number of transferred units from other colleges as below.

-- 1) 0 15 transferred credits = 0 Christian Service credit (0 unit) is waived - 2) 16 -30 transferred credits = 1 Christian Service credit (0.5 unit) is waived - 3) 31 45 transferred credits = 2 Christian Service credit (1 unit) is waived - 4) 46 60 transferred credits = 3 Christian Service credit (1.5 unit) is waived
+- 1) 0 15 transferred credits = 0 Christian Service credit (0 unit) is waived - 2) 16 -30 transferred credits = 1 Christian Service credit (0.5 unit) is waived - 3) 31 45 transferred credits = 2 Christian Service credit (1 unit) is waived - 4) 46 60 transferred credits = 3 Christian Service credit (1.5 unit) is waived or Professional Studies of each program.

-The Christian Service waived credits should be made up by taking any course from General Education or Professional Studies of each program.
+The Christian Service waived credits should be made up by taking any course from General Education